NicolasRochat/NicolasRochat.github.io/index.md

 ## Goal

-&nbsp;&nbsp;&nbsp;&nbsp; Throughout this project, we will try to give some tools for brewers to help them to choose the location of their future brewery.
+&nbsp;&nbsp;&nbsp;&nbsp; Throughout this project, we will try to give some tools for brewers to help them to choose the location of their future brewery by answering some research questions.

 ## Research questions